petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 and their results (or a subset) automatically kept in version control, uploaded to the cloud and ready to pull onto any of the team members' laptops.
-Integration will be a continued effort as new tools and platforms are introduced, but as long as they provide APIs, the problem is tractable.

 ### Challenge 3: Dependency management

-One of the biggest causes of irreproducibility is mutation of the user's global system environment without properly keeping track of it.
+One of the biggest causes of irreproducibility is mutation of (read: installing things in) the user's global system environment without proper tracking.
 For example,
-they may run `pip install ...` to install a package in their system Python environment and forget about it, or loosely document it in the project's README.
+they may run `pip install ...` to install a package in their system Python environment and forget about it, or loosely document that in the project's README.
 All of their scripts and notebooks may run just fine on their machine but fail on others'.

 The solution, e.g., for Python projects, is to use a virtual environment.
-However, even these can be problematic with common tools promoting a create-and-mutate kind of workflow.
+However, even these can be problematic and confusing with common tools promoting a create-and-mutate kind of workflow.
 That is, a virtual environment is created, activated, then mutated by installing some packages in it.